mgrojo/ASFML/README.md

 ## State

 The binding is considered complete.
-Three versions of [CSFML](https://github.com/SFML/CSFML) have been bound: 1.6, 2.4 and 2.5 (see [Releases](https://github.com/mgrojo/ASFML/releases/)).
+Several versions of [CSFML](https://github.com/SFML/CSFML) have been bound: 1.6, 2.4, 2.5 and 2.6 (see [Releases](https://github.com/mgrojo/ASFML/releases/)).
 The API is considered stable, changes would only be made to fix errors or to upgrade to a new SFML version.

 The library has been tested with several GNAT versions and on Windows 10 and Ubuntu Linux 20.04 LTS and 22.04.